Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ### Extract coroutine builders from the coroutine scope

-You can extract coroutine builder calls such as [`CoroutineScope.launch()`](#coroutinescope-launch) into separate functions to organize concurrency logic and make your code easier to read.
+You can extract coroutine builder calls, such as [`CoroutineScope.launch()`](#coroutinescope-launch), into separate functions to organize concurrency logic and make your code easier to read.
 Consider the following example:

 ```kotlin